fnproject/tutorials/FlowSaga/README.md

 >![user input](../images/userinput.png)
 >```shell
->fn call travel /trip < sample-payload.json
+>fn invoke travel trip < sample-payload.json
 >```

 We can see an experimental visualisation of the flow that we just created.
 Click on some of the nodes and see what happens: the stages that caused the selected stage to trigger are highlighted.